'Neutron' Jack Welch, who led GE's rapid expansion, dies at 84

 In 1960, Welch joined GE as a chemical engineer at its plastics division in Pittsfield, Massachusetts.
 He was elected the company’s youngest vice president in 1972 and became vice chairman in 1979.

-In 1980, the year before Welch became CEO, GE recorded revenues of roughly $26.8 billion; in 2000, the year before he left, they were nearly $130 billion.
-The company was one of the most valuable and the largest company in the world at the time of his retirement, up from America’s tenth largest by market cap in 1981.
+In 1980, the year before Welch became CEO, GE recorded revenues of $26.8 billion; in 2000, the year before he left, they were nearly $130 billion.
+In 2001, GE was one of the largest and most valuable companies in the world, up from America’s tenth-largest by market cap in 1981.

-Under Welch, GE became a training ground for business leaders who often carried his ideas to other corners of the economy.
-Welch put a premium on training leaders though a tough system that targeted advancement only for those who showed the best results.
+Welch also made GE a training ground for business leaders.
+His tough grading system provided advancement only for those who showed the best results, and weeded out the rest.

-He continued this work after retirement, briefly teaching a leadership course at MIT’s Sloan School of Management and, later, founding an online MBA program called the Jack Welch Management Institute.
-That program is now part of Strayer University.
+After retirement, he briefly taught a leadership course at MIT’s Sloan School of Management and, later, founded an online MBA program called the Jack Welch Management Institute, now part of Strayer University.

 Books by Welch include “Winning,” from 2005, and “Jack: Straight from the Gut,” published in 2001.